fusioncharts/php-wrapper/README.md

  ** Download the **[fusioncharts-suite-xt](http://www.fusioncharts.com/)**
  * Unzip the archive and move to "fusioncharts-suite-xt > integrations > php > fusioncharts-wrapper" to get the "fusioncharts.php" file.
  * Copy this file to your project folder.
- * Start using the methods and classes available under the **FusionCharts** namespace to generate charts in your project..
+ * Start using the methods and classes available under the **FusionCharts** namespace to generate charts in your project.

 **Note : FusionCharts JS libraries should already be installed within your project in order to work with this wrapper.**